 Second, there existed "unrecognized" local resources, which became the strength for the community to gain power.
-For instance, local people did not recognize the edible wild plants available in their forest and that their traditional healthy cuisine, which they are every day, had such value for people in cities.
+For instance, local people did not recognize the edible wild plants available in their forest and that their traditional healthy cuisine, which they ate every day, had such value for people in cities.
 Moreover, there were many old and hard-working women who lived in the community.
-As many of the female dwellers typically performed unpaid work or did a relatively less well-paid job in the forest, on farms and in houses growing trees, vegetables and cooking, many male decision-makers in the rural community might have not recognize that such old female members could bring such benefits to the community.
+As many of the female dwellers typically performed unpaid work or did a relatively less well-paid job in the forest, on farms and in houses growing trees, vegetables and cooking, many male decision-makers in the rural community.
 Having seen the participation of all community members, the aged female population in the depopulated community is now recognized as a key human resource as they can actually play an important role, producing local valuable products and services.